Examination of Original Federal Issue Tools

 "Hatchet handles, – to be made of good, seasoned hickory wood, 14 inches long, and free from knots or shakes."

 Again there seems to be two major style of hatchet heads: those of a wedge with additional handle support and those that appear more like small broad axes.
-Some appear to have been used as wedge tools, as evident by having battered butt ends (such as the hatchet in the top group, top left).
+Some appear to have been used as wedge tools, as evident by having battered butt ends.
 Only one hatchet head was found to have a US stamp, as detailed on the hatchet in the top group.
 One carpenter's hatchet head was found with the more hammer-like butt and a nail puller on the heel, as shown in the bottom group.
 This handy style and variations on it were definitely in use because they also occasionally appear in photographs.
-The handles are reproductions fitted onto the original heads for display purposes, with the exception of the two non-excavated hatchets with original carved handles.
+The handles seen on the excavated heads are modern and only for display purposes.

 Pick-axes